ammobinDOTca/imageproxy/README.md

 [![Build Status](https://travis-ci.org/willnorris/imageproxy.svg?branch=master)](https://travis-ci.org/willnorris/imageproxy)
 [![Apache 2.0 License](https://img.shields.io/badge/license-Apache%202.0-blue.svg?style=flat)](LICENSE)

+## SR Note
+forked so i can test building this as a docker image for the rasbery pi

 imageproxy is a caching image proxy server written in go.
 It features:

  - basic image adjustments like resizing, cropping, and rotation